pradeepmvn/rasa_stack_quickstart/weatherbot/README.md

 Before you build the containers with docker-compose up --build you will need to replace some information in some of the files of the repo.

-The first of these two are in the weatherbot/rasa_core folder.
+The first of these are in the weatherbot/rasa_core folder.
 The files in this folder hold the required data for Rasa Core (as opposed to Rasa NLU).
 This data must be stored here and deployed before the rest of the docker containers because currently Rasa UI doesn't support Rasa Core training and data storage in PostgreSQL.
 The intents, stories, actions, and entities here must match the ones you train your Rasa NLU model with in Rasa UI.

 #### weatherbot/rasa_core/data/domain.yml